asllop/OpenAVT-Docs/README.md

 <a name="intro"></a>
 ## 1. Introduction

 The Open Audio-Video Telemetry is an open, multiplatform, and vendor-agnostic set of tools for performance monitoring in multimedia applications.
-The objectives are similar to those of the OpenTelemetry project, but specifically for sensing data from audio and video players.
+The main goal of OpenAVT is to provide an open alternative to services like Conviva, NPAW and Mux.

 <a name="platform"></a>
 ## 2. Platforms